abijeet-dhillon/github_data_pipeline/README.md

 ## Code Quality and Documentation

 This project follows the software engineering standards outlined in the COSC 448 syllabus:
-- All scripts are fully documented with descriptive docstrings and inline comments.
+- All scripts are fully documented with descriptive docstrings and inline comments (where applicable).
 - Functions and modules follow PEP 8 style guidelines for readability.
 - Testing and logging are integrated throughout for reliability and traceability.
-- GitHub issues and pull requests are used to record progress, with clear summaries and rationales for each update.
+- GitHub issues and pull requests are used to record progress, with clear summaries and rationales for each update (where applicable).

 By maintaining clear documentation, consistent naming, and structured commits, the project meets the expectations for professional, research-grade code in a collaborative academic setting.